kloudtek/mule-elogging/README.md

 ![Connectors Screenshot](screenshots/connectors.png?raw=true)

-The inbound connector should be used to contain everything in the flow.
-So for example:
+The inbound connector should be used to used to wrap all logic in inbound flows.
+For example:

 ![Inbound Connector Screenshot](screenshots/log-inbound-example.png)